TL;DR

 For example, if you want to check the status of an order on Shopify, your application makes a GET request to their Orders API.
 The server processes your request and returns the order data.
 If you want to check the status again 5 minutes later, you make another request.

 This model works well when you control the timing.
 But what if you need to know the moment something changes?
-That's where the limitations of traditional APIs become apparent and where webhooks shine.
+That's where polling-based APIs fall short and webhooks become the better fit.

 What is a Webhook?